Shoaib Hashmi

 Shoaib Hashmi (12 July 1938 – 15 May 2023) was a Pakistani playwright, actor and academic.

 Career

 Hashmi received his Master of Arts degree in economics from Government College Lahore (now Government College University), Lahore and his MSc. degree from London School of Economics (LSE), London He also studied theater at the Royal Academy of Dramatic Arts, London.

-Hashmi taught economics for many years at Government College Lahore (now Government College University), Lahore and later taught at Lahore School of Economics.
+Hashmi taught economics for many years at Government College Lahore and later taught at Lahore School of Economics.

 Personal life

 Hashmi was married to Salima Hashmi, the daughter of noted Pakistani poet Faiz Ahmed Faiz.
 The couple had two children Yasser Hashmi and actress Mira Hashmi.

 Death

 Hashimi died on 15 May 2023, at the age of 84 due to a prolonged and extended illness.
 He reportedly suffered a brain haemorrhage 12 years ago after which he never fully recovered.
 Prior to his death, he had been sick and paralysed, with difficulty in walking and talking.
 He received treatment in Lahore, Pakistan.

 According to a major newspaper of Pakistan, "His humble, warm and unassuming demeanor was among the most remarkable aspects of his personality".